typescript-rtti/typescript-rtti/README.md

 Send a pull request to feature your project!
 - [phantomdi](https://github.com/rezonant/phantomdi) -- A dependency injector using runtime type information with advanced features like dynamic alterations of injectables
+- [decapi](https://github.com/capaj/decapi) -- decapi is a set of decorators for creating GraphQL APIs in typescript.
+Write your types and GQL schema at once killing two birds with one stone
 # Examples

 Classes